-In the Atlantic during World War II, a ship and a German U-boat are involved in a battle, and both are sunk.
-The survivors from the ship gather in one of the boats.
-They are from a variety of backgrounds: an international journalist, a rich businessman, the radio operator, a nurse, a steward, a sailor, and an engineer with Communist tendencies.
-Trouble starts when they pull a man out of the water who turns out to be from the U-boat.Written by
+In the Atlantic during WW II, a ship and a German U-boat are involved in battle, and both are sunk.
+The survivors - from a variety of backgrounds -gather in one of the life boats.
+Trouble begins when they pull a man out of the water who turns out to be from the U-boaWritten by

 Col Needham <email@example.com>